 Conducting a trial is always a welcome move when verifying the authenticity of the CRM migration tool.
-In short, it is always a good practice to conduct data migration testing.
+In short, it is always a good practice to perform data migration testing.

 You may never know how the data will end up in the new system.
-So, never ever consider the transfer in one go.
+So, it is recommended not to consider the transfer in one go.

 Instead, transfer a portion of data first and see how it turns out.
-If there are any errors, it is good to know early when you can fix things before the entire migration process is implemented.
+If there are any errors, it is good to fix them early when the migration process is still going on.

 Note: You should choose a testing sample that covers almost every group of data along with different locations they will end up in.
-It will help measure CRM data migration testing success on the whole.
+It will help measure how successful CRM data migration testing has been overall.

 When running a migration test, keep the following things in mind:

 Once everything falls into place, it is time for actual execution.
-It is undoubtedly the time to reap the fruit of all the efforts you have put for CRM data migration.
-It is the easiest step of all just like a “single-click” command, which is all that is needed for executing the migration.
+It is undoubtedly the time to reap the fruit of all the efforts you have put into CRM data migration.
+It is the easiest step, like a “single-click” command, which is all that is needed for executing the migration.

-A simple fact: If you have thoroughly implemented the earlier checklist prerequisites, there would be zero to negligible errors.
-Speedy implementation is another benefit that you would fall in love with.
+Note: If you have thoroughly implemented the earlier checklist prerequisites, there would be zero to negligible errors.

-Now that the data has moved to the new CRM system before you jump into using it full time, you must validate that the data was moved over correctly and clean things up.
+Now that the data has moved to the new CRM solution, you must validate that the data was moved over correctly and clean things up before you jump into using it full time.

 You can manually check some random records, especially the ones that are important for your business.
 Make sure the right data shows up in those records.
-Check any associated data like attachments are working too.
+Check any associated data like whether attachments are working or not.

 Depending on the criticality of the data, you can also opt for a custom script that validates data in the new CRM system with the data in your previous CRM.
 This can take time and can be costly for large datasets but will ensure peace of mind.

-Finally, review data to see if there are any duplicates, whether anything needs to be merged, and if there is still some data that you can do without.
+Finally, review data to see if there are any duplicate records, whether anything needs to be merged, and if there is still some data that you can do without.